burzum/cakephp-file-storage/readme.md

 			'adapterClass' => '\Gaufrette\Adapter\Local',
 			'class' => '\Gaufrette\Filesystem')));

-To invoke a new instace using a configuration call:
+To invoke a new instance using a configuration call:

 	$FileStorage->storageAdapter('Local');